Search Engine Marketing (SEM)

 As a boutique agency, we have the (un)Common opportunity to build high-touch relationships with our clients.
 When assigning accounts, we evaluate many variables, such as account complexity and size, engagement scope, activities involved, and how well an account manager’s personality would likely fit with our client contact.
 This comprehensive perspective lets us ensure that our clients get all they need from their relationship with the account management team.

 This method allow us to project performance based on scenario ranges run through thousands of iterations.
 The resulting averages become the projections we work against as we set goals and design a launch plan.
-These projections have proven so effective at helping clients comfortably launch paid search that projection modeling has become its own offering, so clients can get a clear view of what to expect.
+These projections have proven so effective at helping clients comfortably launch paid ads that projection modeling has become its own offering, so clients can get a clear view of what to expect.